jcla1/jcla1.github.com/_posts/2012-01-03-using-content-providers-in-android.markdown

 <script src="https://gist.github.com/1554163.js?file=variables.java">
 </script>

-Now that we have the basic variable we can write the cursor.
-The function that creates it takes a lot of variables.
+Now that we have the basic variables we can write the cursor.
+The function that creates it takes a lot of arguments.
 As you can see not many of these are important for us:

 <script src="https://gist.github.com/1554163.js?file=cursor.java">
 </script>

-Next we can make a new onClick listener for the button.
+Next we'll make a new onClick listener for the button.
 This listener basically loops through all the data rows and does something with them:

 <script src="https://gist.github.com/1554163.js?file=onclicklistener.java">